-In 2003, WISAT worked with Orbicom and Statistics Canada on the project, Women in the Information Society, part of the Orbicom project From the Digital Divide to Digital Opportunity: Measuring Infostates for Development.
+WISAT’s work on Gender Equality in the Knowledge Society originated from its collaboration with Orbicom and Statistics Canada on the project, Women in the Information Society, a component of Orbicom’s project From the Digital Divide to Digital Opportunity: Measuring Infostates for Development.
 The project:

 - collected and assessed existing national level sex-disaggregated data on women’s participation in the information society in both developed and developing countries;

 - generated and analysed qualitative and quantitative data on women’s participation in the information society at the national level;

 - and provided qualitative analysis on the factors affecting women’s participation.